ir-engine/architecture-docs/README.md

 ## Acknowledgments

-This documentation and generation tooling is based on [PocketFlow Tutorial Codebase Knowledge](https://github.com/The-Pocket/PocketFlow-Tutorial-Codebase-Knowledge), an AI-powered tool for analyzing codebases and generating comprehensive documentation.
+This documentation and generation tooling is based on [PocketFlow Tutorial Codebase Knowledge](https://github.com/The-Pocket/PocketFlow-Tutorial-Codebase-Knowledge), a tool for analyzing codebases and generating comprehensive documentation.

 ## Contributing